CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 Fix: Student's name didn't show up when downloading the certificate as a PDF.
 Fix: Grammatical corrections in the enrolment section of the course page.
 Fix: The course was displaying free even when it was part of a membership package.
-Fix: Course dependent on Paid Membership plugin got canceled after a user See More in it.
+Fix: Course dependent on Paid Membership plugin got canceled after a user enrolled in it.
 Fix: Backslashes issue in quiz question answer title multiple type question answer titles
 Fix: Conflict issue with BuddyPress, BuddyBoss that showed 404 page